Renalytix AI (RNLX) and Its Rivals Head to Head Survey

 |2.46

-Renalytix AI currently has a consensus target price of $22.00, indicating a potential downside of 13.66%.
-As a group, “Medical laboratories” companies have a potential downside of 11.48%.
-Given Renalytix AI’s peers higher possible upside, analysts clearly believe Renalytix AI has less favorable growth aspects than its peers.
+Renalytix AI presently has a consensus target price of $22.00, suggesting a potential downside of 14.26%.
+As a group, “Medical laboratories” companies have a potential downside of 11.66%.
+Given Renalytix AI’s competitors higher probable upside, analysts plainly believe Renalytix AI has less favorable growth aspects than its competitors.

-13.6% of Renalytix AI shares are held by institutional investors.
-Comparatively, 43.5% of shares of all “Medical laboratories” companies are held by institutional investors.
-20.6% of shares of all “Medical laboratories” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary

-Renalytix AI peers beat Renalytix AI on 8 of the 12 factors compared.
+Renalytix AI competitors beat Renalytix AI on 8 of the 12 factors compared.

 Renalytix AI plc develops artificial intelligence-enabled in vitro diagnostic solutions for kidney diseases.
 The company offers KidneyIntelX, a diagnostic platform that employs an artificial intelligence-enabled algorithm that combines various data inputs, including validated blood-based biomarkers, inherited genetics and personalized patient data from electronic health record, and systems to generate a unique patient risk score.
 Renalytix AI plc has a license agreement with Mount Sinai Health System to develop and commercialize licensed products in connection with the application of artificial intelligence for the diagnosis of kidney disease; Joslin Diabetes Center, Inc. for developing and commercializing products for diagnosing and predicting kidney disease using biomarkers; and Kantaro Biosciences LLC for developing and commercializing laboratory tests for the detection of antibodies against SARS-CoV-2.
 Its products are used in kidney disease diagnosis and prognosis, clinical care, patient stratification for drug clinical trials, and drug target discovery.
 The company was founded in 2018 and is based in Cardiff, the United Kingdom.